boltops-tools/ufo/README.md

 ## Important

 If you are on version 3, you can run `ufo upgrade v3to4` within your project to upgrade it to version 4.
-Refer to the [CHANGELOG](CHANGELOG.md).
+Refer to the [CHANGELOG](CHANGELOG.md) and the [Upgrade 4 Docs](http://ufoships.com/docs/upgrade4/).

 ## Installation